kadena-io/chainweb-node/docs/CoinContractUpgrades.md

 ## Testing

-There are three main sites for testing coin upgrades and assessing fork compatibility: `PactInProcApi`, `ModuleCacheOnRestart`, and live DevNet testing.
+There are four main sites for testing coin upgrades and assessing fork compatibility: `TransactionTests`, `PactInProcApi`, `ModuleCacheOnRestart`, and live DevNet testing.

 ### Unit Tests

-The former tests Pact execution using an in-memory Chainweb instance, and the second tests for module caching compatibility across forks and upgrades.
+The former tests the `coin-v*.repl` test and reports a boolean pass/fail if there are any failures in the repl script.
+The second tests Pact execution using an in-memory Chainweb instance, and the third tests for module caching compatibility across forks and upgrades.
 In general, if coin upgrades and/or new interfaces are added to the Pact Service cache, `ModuleCacheOnRestart` will need a test.
 However, if only coin upgrades are involved, it's possible that only `PactInProcApi` needs a test.
 Consider the following:

 - `PactInProcApi`:
   - Make sure `coin-v*` is backcompatible across 2 forks so (see: pact4coin3UpgradeTest)